cosmicjs/nextjs-non-profit-website/article.md

 ## Setting up the Next.js app

-Run the following command in your terminal to create a newv Next.js app:
+Run the following command in your terminal to create a new Next.js app:

 ```bash
 $ yarn create next-app --typescript